 - If you’re applying to the Johnson College of Business (JCB), the College of Agriculture and Life Sciences (CALS), or the College of Human Ecology (CHE), prepare your Resume, too.
 Have it ready to copy and paste.

 - If you are uncertain what to write about, you can browse samples in the Cornell Career Services website, request an appointment with one of their advisors, or attend our resume writing workshop.
 You can also reach out to the Cornell Consulting Club.
 The CCC members offer their expertise to internal transfer applicants.

 NOTE: Links to resumes will NOT be accepted and will be erased from your application.

-Applicants are notified of the final decision in mid January and mid June for the subsequent semester.
+Your target college or school will notify you of the final decision in mid January for Spring term, and mid June for Fall term.

 In exceptional and/or extenuating circumstances, students can decline an offer to transfer.
 To initiate this process, students must contact the Office of Internal Transfer and Concurrent Degrees, and both their new and home college or school must approve their request.
 The deadline to decline an offer of internal transfer is the day before classes begin.
 If students do not contact their new college or school, it will be assumed that they accepted the internal transfer offer.